Multispecies dance movements through endangered worlds

-A vulnerable address opens this performance-ritual-event, which immediately introduces Amanda Piña to us not only as a performer but as part of the web that makes her up.
-She turns around and disappears into the mountain in the center of the stage.
-The mountain breathes and she emerges with her entrails glittering on the tongue that greets us, through the darkness of her mouth.
+An emotional address opens this performance-ritual-event, which immediately introduces Amanda Piña to us not only as a performer but as part of the web that makes her up.
+Then she turns around and disappears into the mountain in the center of the stage.
+The mountain breathes and she emerges with her entrails glittering on the tongue that greets us through the darkness of her mouth.
 The mountain-being conjures a series of body languages performed by those co-existing with the mountain in symbiosis: the condor gliding along the air currents that surround the mountain, roots digging themselves into the soil, the embalmed body of a mummy sitting in fetal position.
 The dancing entity moves constantly around its own axis, following the rotational movements of the earth from which it emerges as a fold, the body folding and unfolding itself through growth and weathering.
 A transformation of holobiontic experience into metaphoric meaning, as a catalog of movements-with-the-other performed by the complex being which is (with) the Apu mountain.
-Borrowing from the anthropologist Marisol de la Cadena, one can specify that Apus are sentient entities that do not inhabit the mountains but that are the mountains, and that are in mutual relationships of care with people.
+Borrowing from the anthropologist Marisol de la Cadena, one can specify that Apus are sentient entities that do not inhabit the mountains but that ‘are’ the mountains, and that are in mutual relationships of care with humans.

-‘Sentient entities’ is the term used by Marisol de la Cadena to describe earth-beings in Earth-Beings: Ecologies of Practices in Andean Worlds (2015).
+‘Sentient entities’ is the term used by Marisol de la Cadena to describe earth-beings in Earth-Beings: Ecologies of Practices in Andean Worlds, Durham (NC), Duke University Press, 2015.

-Holobiont refers to an “assemblage of a host and the many other species living in or around it, which together form a discrete ecological unit”, as conceptualized by the microbiologist Lynn Margulis.
+Holobiont refers to an “assemblage of a host and the many other species living in or around it, which together form a discrete ecological unit”, as conceptualized by the microbiologist Lynn Margulis in Symbiosis as a Source of Evolutionary Innovation, Cambridge (MA), MIT Press, 1991.

 Piña adds that the companies operating in the region she investigates are Anglo American plc and a consortium of the U.S.-owned AES Gener and the Austrian company Strabag SE.